-The operation of domain name is as follows:
+The integration of domain name is as follows:

-1. After registering a new domain name, we get a control panel where in we can have a full control of the domain.
+1. After registering a new domain name, we get a control panel that gives us full control of the domain.

-Now let’s see what happens when a domain name is hijacked.
-To hijack a domain name you just need to get access to the domain control panel and point the domain name to some other web server other than the original one.
-So to hijack a domain you need not gain access to the target web server.
+Let’s see what happens when a domain name is hijacked.
+To hijack a domain name you need to get access to the control panel and point the domain name to a different web server.
+To hijack a domain you do not need to gain access to the target web server.

 For example, a hacker gets access to the domain control panel of “abc.com”.
-From here the hacker re-configures the domain name to point it to some other web server (Z).
+From here the hacker re-configures the domain name to point at a different web server (Z).
 Now whenever an Internet user tries to access “abc.com” he is taken to the hacker’s website (Z) and not to John’s original site (Y).

-In this case the John’s domain name (abc.com) is said to be hijacked.
+In this case, John’s domain name (abc.com) is said to be hijacked.

 How to hijack a domain name?

-To hijack a domain name, you need to gain access to the domain control panel of the target domain.
-For this you need the following ingredients
+To hijack a domain name, you need to gain access to the control panel of the target domain.
+For this you need the following:

 1. The domain registrar name for the target domain.